bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Today
+* Still On
+* BY
+    * Photo doesn't load when essay is first loaded
+    * Review and publish
 * Worksheets
-* Photo doesn't load when essay is first loaded
 * Buy pump
 * Confirm dentist stuff
 * Fix doll